Rotorua tourism rebuilding as world opens up

-While Rotorua is well known for its appeal to international visitors and well over half the visitors to the Rotorua Attractions and Activities Monitor sites are by international visitors, it is domestic visitors which contribute the largest proportion of visitor expenditure to the Rotorua economy.
-For the year ending September 2020, domestic visitor expenditure in Rotorua was $471 million versus $231 million by international visitors.
+While Rotorua is well known for its appeal to international visitors and well over half the visitors to the Rotorua's attractions and activities sites were by international visitors prior to COVID, it is domestic visitors which contributed the largest proportion of visitor expenditure to the Rotorua economy.
+In the early years of the COVID pandemic the focus was on strengthening the domestic market during a period when New Zealand border closures prevented many New Zealanders travelling overseas.

 Rotorua Tourism Key Facts

-Compiled monthly by Destination Rotorua, the purpose of this fact sheet is to assist in preparing speeches and presentations.
+Compiled by Rotorua Economic Development, the purpose of this factsheet is to assist in preparing speeches and presentations.

-Compiled monthly by Destination Rotorua, the snapshot provides an infographical illustration of visitor activity occurring in the Rotorua region.
+Compiled by Rotorua Economic Development, the snapshot provides an infographical illustration of visitor activity occurring in the Rotorua region.

 Rotorua Attraction & Activities Monitor (RAAM)